 Author

-Val writes about breaking out of isolating life situations by building community, friendships, and a sense of belonging.
-She is the author of The Art of Comforting which won the Nautilus Book Award in 2011, and 400 Friends and No One to Call (Central Recovery Press).
+Val is the author of The Art of Comforting: What to Say and Do for People in Distress (Penguin Random House, 2010) which won the Nautilus Book Award, and 400 Friends and No One to Call (Central Recovery Press, 2020).

 Speaker

-Val speaks nationwide on how to build friendships, fellowships, and community as well as how to support others facing loss, loneliness, and major life changes.
+Speaking nationwide on how to build friendships and community in times of loss, loneliness, and major life changes.

 Educator